Uditi-Arya/QuickChat_MERN.zip/README.md

 # QuickChat_MERN.zip
 QuickChat is a real-time chat application built using the MERN stack.
-It supports instant messaging, real-time notifications, and a dark/light mode toggle for an enhanced user experience.
+It supports instant messaging, real-time notifications, and a dark/light mode toggle for an enhanced user experience.</n></n>
 **Tech Stack****
 **🌐 Frontend**
 React.js – Component-based UI